jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 He takes the astrolabe from the third student, holds it to the light.

 "Do you understand what this is?
 A captain a thousand miles from any coast he has seen, takes a star's height with this brass, opens his tables, and knows where he stands on an ocean.
 We turn the faithful toward Mecca anywhere we are.
-We tell the farmer the night the river will rise, and it rises.
+We tell the farmer the night the river will rise, and it rises, so he knows when to plant his crop.
 We say the moon will darken three years hence, on such a day, in the third hour—and three years on, on that day, in that hour, it darkens."
 He sets it down.

 "We learned all this, about a sky we cannot touch, using the reason and mind God gifted us."

-The youngest student lifts a worn star table from the bench—Al-Battani's, copied and recopied, the ink soft at the folds.
+The youngest student lifts a worn star table from the bench—Al-Battani's, copied and recopied, the ink cracked at the folds.
 "Then why does my father keep two star tables, Teacher?
 The old table and a new one.
 He says every few decades the numbers must be corrected, or the ships miss their harbors.
 If the mathematics is so perfect, why does it drift?"

 "Because the sky does not hold still for us, and our eyes were poorer than our grandsons' will be."
 Averroes does not look away from him.
 "The acequia silts up too.
 We clear it every morning.
+Stop clearing it a single season and the orchards are desert again.
 In the same way, the table is not the heavens.
 It is our best account of them, and an account must be kept—corrected, recopied, carried forward—or it rots like anything left untended.
 This is the work we do."

 The boy holds the table up against the astrolabe and the sky.
 "Then which is right tonight?
 The table says the planet should sit here."
 He points.
 "It sits there."
-He moves his finger a hand's width.
-"By this much."
+He moves his finger a hand's width, "by this much."

 Averroes looks.
 He does not flinch from it.